Last updated on June 16th, 2021 at 02:37 pm

 Thus, by deferring the Windows 8 upgrade, we’ve made space for additional problems preventing the upgrade to Windows 10.
 The technical debt associated with the Windows 8 upgrade now includes Windows 8 itself, and all the scripts, documents, and knowledge that are accumulating for both CRUSH and REMOTE.

-The lesson here is not to ban scriptable applications.
+The lesson here isn’t to ban scriptable applications.
 Nor is the lesson to compel desktop users to adhere to an enterprise standard.
 Both options create numerous problems.
-The point of the example is that deferring debt retirement can enable formation of new instances of existing technical debt.
+The main lesson this example provdes is that deferring debt retirement can enable formation of new instances of existing technical debt.
 In this example, the new debt includes the growth of the CRUSH user community with the assets they continue to develop, New debt also includes unrelated debt connected with the introduction of REMOTE.
 Thus, if we defer retirement of one class of technical debt, we must consider all costs of such deferment.
 Those additional costs can include expansion of the total volume of technical debt, and all its consequences, as expressed as metaphorical interest charges and MPrin.

 Some of the new technical debt that forms when we leave existing debt in place is closely related to the existing debt.
 For example, once we’ve implemented some part of an asset in a way that we now acknowledge contains a form of technical debt, we tend to apply that same approach when we undertake extensions or enhancements, rather than using what everyone might acknowledge is a superior approach.